 As the editor-in-chief and art director of Nat.
 Brut, an art and literary magazine dedicated to fostering inclusivity in all creative fields, Kayla has transformed the publication into a standard for socially conscious multimedia publishing.
 Feministing wrote: "Kayla’s (by extension Nat.
 Brut’s) excitement, enthusiasm, and willingness to try new things is fantastic.
 It is exactly what you need as you launch a new type of feminist project."

 Kayla creates visual concepts to communicate ideas that inspire and inform consumers and readers.
-She develops layout and production design for advertisements, logos, magazines, books, and corporate reports.
+She develops layout and production design for marketing campaigns, identity branding, books, magazines, and corporate reports.
 She is highly experienced in working in both for-profit and nonprofit settings.
-Her clients include Princeton University, Nautilus Magazine, The Los Angeles Review of Books, SmokeLong Quarterly, Foundry Journal, The Home School and creatives such as Stephanie Newman, Rachel Libeskind, and Cameron Awkward-Rich.
+Her clients include Princeton University, Nautilus Magazine, The Los Angeles Review of Books, Apogee Journal, Foundry Journal, The Home School, and creatives such as Stephanie Newman, Rachel Libeskind, and Cameron Awkward Rich.